||Not enough ratings.

 Quilt Shop Talk - Accounting

-Most quilt shop owners will tell you they started their shop because the love quilting.
-In many instances, the stresses and pressures of getting a quilt shop started caused us to not fully pay attention to the details of running the business.
+Most quilt shop owners will tell you they started their shop because they love quilting.
+In many instances, the stresses and pressures of getting a quilt shop started cause us to not fully pay attention to the details of running the business.
 One of the areas we neglect is the way we keep track of our accounting.

 It can cause issues like piles of receipts for our tax accountant, and high stress at tax time.

 The bottom line is that accounting, tax handling, receipts, and the methods we store them have changed a lot over the last 10 years.

 I recommend taking an adult education accounting course.
 You can take it in the evening and in person (as apposed to on the internet).

 This will bring you up to speed on the advances of the field so you can save time, money, energy, and headaches.

 By taking the class in person, you will make valuable contacts that you can use to adapt your methods.